sindresorhus/eslint-plugin-unicorn/docs/deprecated-rules.md

 ## import-index

-This rule is outdated, importing directory doesn't work for ES module.
+This rule is outdated.
+JavaScript modules (ESM) do not support importing a directory.

 ## no-array-instanceof